ModUDuke/Causal-Inference-Introduction/chapter3.md

 #   food: the average quality of stadium food (on a scale of 1-10)
 #   ranking: the average national ranking of the team (from 1 - 30)

 # 2) One of these variables, `temp`,  is a logical place to start, because it makes sense that people will go to more baseball games during good weather.
-Let's start by looking at a graph that shows the baseball attendance in our sample group vs. the average high temperatures for each month.
+Let's start by looking at a graph that shows the total monthly baseball attendance by everyone in our sample group vs. the average high temperatures for each month.
 We have generated this code for you, so select it and hit the "Run Code" button:

    bytemp<-aggregate(attended~temp, Baseball, sum)
-   barplot(bytemp$attended, main="Attendance", xlab="Avg High Temp", names.arg=bytemp$temp, ylim=c(0,600))
+   barplot(bytemp$attended, main="Total Attendance in Sample vs. Temperature", ylab="Total Games Attended", xlab="Avg High Temp in F", names.arg=bytemp$temp, ylim=c(0,600))

 # 3) Great (and note that the x-axis shows the average monthly high temperatures, not the calendar months).
 Now let's find out if there's a statistical correlation between the variables `temp` and `attended`, so insert those variables into the cor() function and hit the "Run Code" button: